 Using Features with WSJF helps a product manager reinforce the message that the ART is prioritizing future benefits, benefits can be realized in a variety of ways, and that the organization values flow and consistent delivery more than stakeholder capitulation.

-Make Your Backlogs Sing
+Making Your Backlogs Sing

 Features are the currency of Scaled Agile, and for a good reason: our customers ultimately care about the benefit they are going to receive from our product, and Features are tailor-made to keep focus on those benefits.